stefuiii/tp/docs/UserGuide.md

 ```
 **You'll see:**
 ```
-Address book has been cleared!
+contact book has been cleared!
 ```
 **In the contact list:**
   * All contacts disappear immediately